elifesciences-publications/vacv-ont-manuscript/README.md

 bwa mem -x ont2d -t $THREADS $REF $FASTQ | sambamba view -S -f bam /dev/stdin | sambamba sort -o $OUT.BAM /dev/stdin
 ```

-Alternatively, download BAM files (aligned using the above command) from [Zenodo](DOI:10.5281/zenodo.1169394).
+Alternatively, download BAM files (aligned using the above command) from the SRA (SRP128569) or Zenodo.

 More details regarding each subcommand are given below, but commands for reproducing figures are as follows.